samus42/tkk/relayrace.md

 Now it's a bit complicated, but here's the general rules.

 1. Picking up the orb wakes up the acolytes who will begin shooting you.
-Shooting the acolytes starts things off also.
+Shooting the acolytes also starts things off.
-2. The orb also provides a shield from the poison.
+2. The orb provides a shield from the poison.
-3. The pillars start activating as soon as things get started, if someone doesn't get on the plate on each end quickly, everyone dies.
+3. The pillars start activating as soon as things get started, if someone doesn't get on the plate on each end quickly, everyone dies. *(that's bad, ok?)*
 4. After 25 seconds, the shield transfers from the person holding it to someone else within the shield (the shield holder can see a countdown timer).
 The person who held the shield now has **Deathsinger's Power x10**.
 5. The person with Deathsinger's Power now must run to the center plate (see, it's useful!) and stay there while the power drains.
 When the Deathsinger's Power goes away completely, a rune will light up on the pillar in front of you.
-When then runes all the way to the top are lit up, you'll be done.
+When the all the runes are lit up, you'll be done.
 6. The person who had the power drained must now run back to the plate on the side they were on so they can get the shield and start this whole thing over.

 **THIS IS WHY THE CORRECT NAME FOR THIS IS THE RELAY RACE**

 I know, I know, it sounds complicated.
-But that's because I haven't told you how it's so much worse yet!
+But I haven't even told you how it's so much worse yet!

 ### Why it's so much worse
 * At the end of the 25 seconds, a Knight will appear in the balcony above you and start chucking down energy balls on your head, because they're dicks.